lemmy-64/n64-systemtest/README.md

 TODO: Describe how to build cargo-n64 and describe mini-ipl3.

 # How to run
-TODO: Release empty test suite to explain first bringup
+TODO: Release empty test suite that explains first bringup